ashish8112/adusa/README.md

-# Adusa — College Networking Platform
+# Adusa — College Networking Platform.

 > LinkedIn for college students — focused, familiar, and built for campus life.